redhead/diploma-thesis/Introduction_to_Integration_Portal_As__.md

 ### The frontend

-The front-end presentation layer of the project is a client-side HTML5/JavaScript application written using AngularJS framework **citation needed**.
+The front-end presentation layer of the project is a client-side HTML5/JavaScript application written using AngularJS framework \cite{angular}.
 It is a so-called single-page application, that means the browser loads the web page only once and all the other communication is done using asynchronous calls to the server in the background.
 The page refreshes the content for the user by dynamic modification of the page using JavaScript.

 The front-end part presents the users with the files they uploaded or they have access to through the sharing functionality.
 It provides means of interaction with the files, i.e. moving, renaming, deleting, organizing to folders, etc. It also includes a user interface for logging into the system with user's credentials and a section for administrators.

 However, all the actual processing and state transitioning is done on the back-end part and the frontend is only used for displaying the content and sending the commands to the backend.
 The communication is done using a REST API (Application Programming Interface).

 Because the frontend is not really a subject of refactoring to CQRS and event sourcing, it won't be discussed in any more detail.
-For more information see **citation needed**
+For more information, see \cite{ddd}.

 ### The backend